Description: It was listed in The Ohio Gazetteer and Traveler’s Guide from 1837 – 1841 as a village in the county.

-In it's early days Fallsburg also had a saloon, grocery store, shoe shop, & the first Baptist church was built in 1835.
-The post office ran from 1839 - 1907 & dropped the "h" from the town name in 1892.
-A saw mill was built around 1840 next to the Wakatomica Creek & later purchased by William Harrison Gregg (1827 - 1901) & his wife Mary Jane (Hull) Gregg (1833 - 1920).
-They added a grist mill & in 1881 a covered bridge was built on the east section of Frampton Rd. off of Rt.
-586 to make crossing the creek easier.
-It was rebuilt after an arson fire by teenagers in the 1950's.
+In its early days, Fallsburg also had a saloon, grocery store, shoe shop, & the first Baptist church was built in 1835.
+The post office ran from 1839 – 1907 & dropped the “h” from the town name in 1892.
+A saw mill was constructed around 1840 next to the Wakatomica Creek & later purchased by William Harrison Gregg (1827 – 1901) & Mary Jane (Hull) Gregg (1833 – 1920).
+They added a grist mill & in 1881 a covered bridge was built on the east section of Frampton Rd off of SR 586 to make crossing the creek easier.
+It was rebuilt after an arson fire by teenagers in the 1950s.
 Today it goes by the names of both Greggs Mill or Handel Covered Bridge.
-The last school in Fallsburg was built in 1938 but now sits abandoned on Rt.
-586, just a couple of buildings to the south of Rt.
-79. There's also some members of the Meek family & other early families from the area buried in Fallsburg Cemetery on Church St.
+The last school in Fallsburg was constructed in 1938 but now sits abandoned on SR 586, just a couple of buildings to the south of SR 79.
+There are also some members of the Meek family & other early families from the area buried in Fallsburg Cemetery on Church St.

 Fleatown, OH (Hog Run) – (early 1800s to late 1800s farming town partially abandoned over time)

 Classification: small town

-Location: Licking Township, Licking County - On Jacksontown Rd.
-(Rt.
-13) at the intersection of White Chapel Rd.
+Location: Licking Township, Licking County – On Jacksontown Rd (SR 13) at the intersection of White Chapel Rd

 This small town was originally named Hog Run, due to the fact that hogs from local farms would run away to the area at certain times of the year because of a large abundance of beech nuts & acorns.
 One of the hogs was owned by John Ward (1816 – 1895), who most of the locals started to call “Hog” Ward.
 Some of the other hogs were owned by Issac Stadden (1770 – 1841) & his wife Catherine (Kleiber) Stadden (1780 – 1870).